 A great deal of information on policies and procedures, student events and graduate student life is available from the School of Graduate Studies (SGS).
 The website has essential information regarding fees, deadlines, and links to required forms.
-Each September, SGS publishes Getting There, a guide to student services and resources. www.sgs.utoronto.ca.
+Each September, SGS publishes The Essential Grad Guide, a guide to student services and resources.